Tanzania: Small passenger plane crashes into Lake Victoria

 “We have managed to save quite a number of people,” Kagera province police commander William Mwampaghale told journalists.

 “When the aircraft was about 100 meters (328 feet) midair, it encountered problems and bad weather.
-It was raining and the plane plunged into the water.
-Everything is under control,” he said.
+It was raining and the plane plunged into the water,” he said.

 Mwampaghale said rescue efforts continued.